steel1990/bluetoothcar/readme.md

 `/phonegap/` is the folder of smart phone controller app.

 `/phonegap/run.sh` is the shell script can run the android controller app in a phone.

+`/phonegap/platforms/android/bin/CarController-debug.apk` is the android controller app, you can install it in your phone.